Linear combinations of latents in generative models: subspaces and beyond: Experiments

 \section{Experiments}

-In this section we first assess our proposed linear transformation scheme experimentally, where we perform qualitative and quantitative comparisons to the respective baselines for interpolation and centroid determination.
-We then demonstrate several examples of low-dimensional subspaces on a popular diffusion and flow-matching model, respectively. \paragraph{Linear interpolation and centroid determination} For the application of interpolation, we compare to linear interpolation (LERP), spherical linear interpolation (SLERP), and Norm-Aware Optimization (NAO)~\cite{samuel2024norm}.
+We now assess our proposed transformation scheme LOL experimentally.
+To verify that LOL matches or exceeds current methods for Gaussian latents for currently available operations --- interpolation and centroid determination --- we perform qualitative and quantitative comparisons to their respective baselines.
+We then demonstrate new capabilities with several examples of low-dimensional subspaces on popular diffusion models and a popular flow matching model.